winterdharma/DharmaPearls/01_agama/dirgha/index.md

 <h4 class='left'>DĀ 26 <a href="DA_26.html">Knowledge of the Three Vedas</a> (∥ <a href="https://suttacentral.net/dn13" target="_blank">DN 13</a>)</h4>

-<p class="synopsis">A pair of priests have an argument about which of their teachers teaches the correct way to Brahmā’s Heaven.
+<p class="synopsis">A pair of priests have an argument about which of their teachers teaches the correct way to Brahmā’s heaven.
 They decide to get the Buddha’s opinion on the matter.
 He explains why priests who study the three Vedas aren’t able to achieve this goal, then teaches them the practice of the four immeasurables (also known as the four Brahma abodes).</p>

 <h4 class='left'>DĀ 27 <a href="DA_27.html">The Fruits of the Ascetics</a> (∥ <a href="https://suttacentral.net/dn2" target="_blank">DN 2</a>)</h4>